dpellegr/PolyGear/README.md

 being, to my taste, either too hampered, fragile or computational expensive.
 My aim has been overcoming these limitations.
 Do not expect lightening holes or other gimmicks, but comprehensive and efficient control over your gear teeth.

-I would expect that the comments in the code and the demo example should suffice as user **documentation**, but if I collect some good questions I may compile a FAQ.
+The main library file is well commented, and self-suffice as **documentation** for the various parameters and commands.
+If you need more insight please refer to the Knowledge Base and FAQ sections below.
 ________________

 ## Requirements:
 Polygear requires **OpenSCAD v2019.05** or more recent.
+Using older version is discouraged, but feasible with minor modifications, see https://github.com/dpellegr/PolyGear/issues/2.

 ## Library files: